ReDead/eMoods-Statistics/README.md

 ## Output

 There are a few different output files.
 They are all sent to the `DESTINATION` specified in `constants.py`.
+If you want a general overview, check out the `Report.html` file.
+If you want to look at individual graphs and other information, or possibly create your own report, you can view the following:

 ### Graphs